"Finally! North American-style Health Insurance in Mexico!"

 Our Best Doctors policy offers a unique benefit, inasmuch as we have a 15 month deductible window.

-For instance, should you encounter an event during the last quarter of the year (October through December) that requires utilizing part or all of your $4,400 deductible, those expenses will carry forward into the next year toward satisfying the new policy year deductible.
+For instance, should you encounter an event during the last quarter of the year (October through December) that requires utilizing part or all of your $4,400 deductible, those expenses will carry forward into the next year toward satisfying (part or all) of the new policy year deductible.

 Best Doctors is becoming totally digital, however each new member will receive a hard-copy of their Conditions of Coverage at the initial time their coverage begins.